IRNAS/irnas-zephyr-template/doc/development/twister.md

   you're just interested in the test plan generated for every run and saved in the specified output directory (`testplan.json`).
 - `--overflow-as-errors` - Treat FLASH/RAM/SRAM overflows as errors. **This one is important.
-If not used the test that overflows is considered to be skipped and not that it has failed.**
+If not used the test that overflows is considered to be skipped and not failed.**
 - `-v, --verbose` - Emit build logs, call multiple times to increase verbosity.

 ## The `twister-out` directory